JuliaCI/PackageEvaluator.jl/README.md

  - License detected in ./LICENSE: MIT

 ### Testing
-- Requirement: Packages must have a test/runtests.jl file
+- Recommendation: Packages should have a test/runtests.jl file
  - ✓ Passed (+20.0)
 - Recommendation: Packages should have TravisCI support
  - ✗ Failed!